Crush (2001 film): Plot

 Forty-something schoolmistress Kate and her two best friends, police superintendent Janine and doctor Molly, live in rural Britain and share their single lives and dating exploits in weekly chats.
 Kate has recovered from ovarian cyst disease and fears a relapse; she hasn't been dating much.
 By chance, she meets Jed, a former student of hers, now a handsome twenty-something church organist.
 To her surprise, she ends up sleeping with him and the two embark on an unlikely relationship that's looked on with suspicion by Janine and Molly.
 Janine comes to believe in Kate and Jed's feelings for each other.
 But Molly is still dubious, showing Jed's criminal record and medical history to Kate, bringing adult dates to their dinner parties and taking her and Janine to Paris so that she will go off Jed.
 Conversely, this brings Kate and Jed closer together and they plan their wedding.

 Molly eventually attempts to prove Jed's faithlessness by seducing him, which fails but angers Kate to the extreme.
 After an argument about how Kate has kept their engagement quiet, Jed is thrown out of Kate's house.
 He is struck and killed by a passing truck; this unexpected tragedy breaks the three women up, as Kate is inconsolable and Janine blames Molly.
-Repressed at her home, due to her inhability to continue her work as a schoolmistress Kate, repressed herself out of this world; but, still, is not even capable of using the bathroom without crying and thinking about Jed.
-Kate reluctantly embarks on a mild romance with a local vicar who has always been in love with her, but when she finally agrees to marry him, she becomes ill at the altar.
+Depressed at her home, due to her inhability to continue her work as a schoolmistress, Kate is not even capable of using the bathroom without crying and thinking about Jed.
+Kate reluctantly embarks on a mild romance with local vicar Gerald who has always been in love with her, but when she finally agrees to marry him, she becomes ill at the altar.
 Molly and Janine take her away, and discover that she is pregnant with Jed's child.
-She decides to have the baby and raise it on her own, while the vicar meets a woman who was actually excited about him.
+She decides to have the baby and raise it on her own, while Gerald meets a woman who is actually excited about him.
 Also, Janine starts going out with Bill (a robbery suspect) and Molly falls for a pediatrician named Eleanor.
 The three friends reconcile and continue to share their lives and experiences.